kanishq-gupta/Kaamkriti-final/README.md

 - The frontend of Kaamkriti is live at: [kaamkriti.vercel.app](https://kaamkriti.vercel.app)
 - GitHub repository for the frontend: [Kaamkriti Frontend Repository](https://github.com/kanishq-gupta/Kaamkriti)

+## Known Issues
+- The current design is optimized for a screen resolution of **1280x760px**.
+Other screen sizes may not display the frontend properly.
+- **Future Update**: I am actively working on improving the responsiveness of the frontend for various screen sizes and ensuring a consistent user experience across devices.
+This fix will be included in an upcoming update.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript, EJS (for templating)
 - **Backend**: Node.js, Express.js